frederic-perez/AmE-dictionary/dictionary.md

 __cleave__ _v_ _The court often cleaves along predictable lines._
 __cleft__
 __clicking__ _Things seem to be making sense and clicking._
-__clinch__ :four: Grapple at close quarters, especially (of boxers) so as to be too closely engaged for full-arm blows. _Syn_ grapple, wrestle, struggle with each other _A 45-yarder clinched the game._
+__clinch__ :five: _v_ Grapple at close quarters, especially (of boxers) so as to be too closely engaged for full-arm blows. _Syn_ grapple, wrestle, struggle with each other _A 45-yarder clinched the game._
 __clincher__
 __clique__ (cliques) :two: _n_ A small exclusive group of friends or associates. _:es: camarilla_
 __cloak__ :es: capa, manto